MattDupraz/Graph-Linear-Systems/README.md

-# Exploration of Lineary Systems on Graphs
+# Exploration of Linear Systems on Graphs

 This notebook contains my experimentation with linear systems on graphs.
 The file is readable/runnable as is, but to see the code in action it is